collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 We are DjangoCon website maintainers and the DjangoCon US website repo is our origin.

-The forked repo is not an origin for us and we do not have write permission to it, unless we given permission, for example to edit the pull request as a DjangoCon US website maintainer.

 This is why the pull request instructions are different.

 We are able to fetch updates made to the DjangoCon US website repo to our local development environment.
 The updates will be stored in a hidden .git folder.
 When we fetch these updates, they will include branches and commits made directly to the DjangoCon US website, but they will not include feature branches or pull request branches created through a fork, because they come from outside of the origin.